Places Visited New Delhi - Agra - Jaipur - Chandigarh - Shimla Tour Id : IN - 22

 Day 8: Chandigarh – Kalka – Shimla

-Lying deep in the foothills of the Himalayas, Shimla is the gateway into the more remote northern regions of Kashmir.
+Shimla, lying deep in the foothills of the Himalayas, is the capital city of Himachal Pradesh and the gateway into the more remote northern regions of Kashmir.
 It is also the stop-off for travellers venturing into the Kullu and Spiti Valleys.
 Sitting at an altitude of 2159 metres, the city is blessed with a cool climate and beautiful views of river valleys, pine forests, apple orchards and steep mountains covered with maize terraces.
 The Mall, a long, winding pedestrian-only walkway, is the commercial and social hub of Shimla, while those looking for natural beauty should head uphill through the forest to Jakhu Temple or follow one of the many forest trails in the eastern part of Shimla.
 To the south of the city, the bazaars bustle with local flavour.

 Train Himalayan Queen